Pericarditis diagnosis

 Ruling out heart attack

-Your healthcare provider should perform tests, such as an electrocardiogram (ECG/EKG), to determine if you are having a heart attack.
+Your healthcare provider will likely perform a test, such as an electrocardiogram (ECG/EKG) to determine if you are having a heart attack.

 Evaluating medical history